Norma Hotaling: Activism and community role

 Hotaling was best known for her anti-trafficking advocacy work.
 She played an active role in changing rehabilitation treatments for prostitutes locally and internationally.
 In an oral history interview, a SAGE employee under the pseudonym "Angela" said "Treatment as we know it today exists because of people like Norma.
 She changed the face of treatment as usual in San Francisco by creating trauma-informed care.
 This led to 'harm reduction,' which was unheard of when we got together and began talking about an organization which was to become SAGE.”

 Hotaling was also known for her advocacy for Hepatitis-C awareness.
 Because she was infected with Hepatitis-C, she was conscious of the high risk of transmission for former prostitutes.
 Because intravenous drug usage is common among those involved in prostitution, the danger of Hep-C or HIV transmission is high.
 SAGE's harm- reduction approach to public health was used to prevent risky behavior, for instance, by offering condoms and bleach (for cleaning needles) to those at risk.

 Personality

-Norma Hotaling was regarded a charismatic woman.
-She was able to communicate well with the whole spectrum of society, from inmates and prostitutes, to the most politically successful of local, national, and international circles.
+She is regarded as able to communicate well with the whole spectrum of society, from inmates and prostitutes to politicians.
 On one occasion she visited the White House and spoke with President George W. Bush about the conditions of trafficked women.
-On a local level, she regularly worked effectively with the Sheriff's Office, San Francisco Mayor Gavin Newsom and San Francisco District Attorney Kamala Harris.
+On a local level, she regularly collaborated with the Sheriff's Office, San Francisco Mayor Gavin Newsom and San Francisco District Attorney Kamala Harris.

 Hotaling believed that education and training were key factors in the rehabilitation process and undertook the task of replacing prostitution with financially viable, self-affirming employment.
 Accordingly, she generously enabled a number of employees and members of SAGE to attain bachelor's and master's degrees.